 Genetic diversity in Berger Picard has been established, and we feel that almost all existing alleles at the 33 STR loci and 7 DLA class I and II regions have been identified.
 We will continue to add new alleles and haplotypes if they are found, and allele frequencies will be adjusted if necessary.
 As of September of 2020, 101 Berger Picard from six different countries were used to assess genetic diversity in the breed: USA (88 dogs), Great Britain (6 dogs), The Netherlands (2 dogs), Canada (2 dogs), Denmark (2 dogs), and France (1 dog).
 Of those, 65 were involved in showing and 18 also participated in performance activities.

-$50 one test per animal
+$80 one test per animal

 Results reported as:

-Short tandem repeat (STR) loci: A total of 33 STR loci from carefully selected regions of the genome were used to gauge genetic diversity within an individual and across the breed.
+Short tandem repeat (STR) loci: A total of 33 STR loci from carefully selected regions of the genome were used to assess genetic heterogeneity and existing genetic diversity within an individual as well as across the breed.
 The alleles inherited from each parent are displayed graphically to highlight heterozygosity, and breed-wide allele frequency is provided.

-Report issued September 26, 2019.
+Report issued September 21, 2020.
 Daily updated statistics are here.